Sergio Álvarez (footballer, born 1992)

-Sergio Álvarez Díaz (born 23 January 1992) is a Spanish professional footballer who plays for SD Eibar as a central midfielder.
+Sergio Álvarez Díaz (born 23 January 1992) is a Spanish professional footballer who plays as a central midfielder for Segunda División club Eibar.

 Club career

 Sporting Gijón

 Álvarez was born in Avilés, Asturias.
 A product of Sporting de Gijón's prolific youth academy, Mareo, the 17-year-old made it to the reserves during the 2009–10 season, with the side playing in the Segunda División B.

 Álvarez made his debut with the main squad on 16 May 2010, starting in a 2–0 away loss against Racing de Santander and thus becoming the second youngest player ever to debut in La Liga for the club, at the age of 18 years and 113 days.
 However, he lost this record to Juan Muñiz that very match, when the latter entered the pitch in the 46th minute.

 In summer 2013, Álvarez was definitely promoted to the first team, now in the Segunda División.
 On 9 July 2015, after achieving promotion to the top division, he renewed with the Rojiblancos until 2019.

+Álvarez scored the first of his four career goals in the top flight on 8 May 2016, in the 1–1 draw at Getafe CF. His second came the following weekend, his 78th-minute long-range effort in the 2–0 home win over Villarreal CF keeping his team up in the last matchday.